polifonia-project/patterns-knowledge-graph/patterns-knowledge-graph-datasets/README.md

 credits: "This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement N. 101004746."
 ---

-The Patterns Knowledge Graph contains data about patterns in folk / traditional music.
+The Patterns Knowledge Graph contains data about patterns in multiple corpora of folk / traditional music.
 The patterns are those extracted using the [FONN tools](https://github.com/polifonia-project/folk_ngram_analysis).

+The Patterns Knowledge Graph is used by the [Pattern Exploration GUI](https://github.com/polifonia-project/pattern-exploration-gui) via the [Pattern Exploration GUI backend](https://github.com/polifonia-project/pattern-explorations-backend).